ojitha/ojitha.github.io/notes/powershell.md

 Set-Alias xxx Get-xxxx
 New-Alias yyy Get-yyyy
 ```
 > NOTE: `Set-Alias overwrite the existing alias. `New-Alias` will fail if the alias is already exists.
-You can use the `-descritpion
+You can use the `-description` to create the note.

+You can use `Set